mrbuds/EZDownRank/README.md

 # EZPriest

+World of Warcraft Classic addon for healing priests.

 Add 8 clickable buttons on each raid frame, their color change depending on health deficit, your spell power, and your mana.

 ## Buttons